peteyoung/python-dev-env/python-dev-setup.md

 #### Why do this
 * Install/upgrade pip and pipsi with pyenv's pip
    * `$(pyenv root)/shims/pip install -U pip pipsi`
+   * no really, why make a pipsi install relative to a pyenv?
+   * since `pipsi` is a system level utility, shouldn't `pipsi` install `pipsi`?

 ##Change python version with pyenv